ibm-cloud-docs/log-analysis/compliance/adoption.md

 Consider the following limitations:
 * Ingestion endpoints of type `syslog-tcp (syslog-a)` and `syslog-udp (syslog-u)` are not currently supported on the Cloud Service Endpoint (CSE) network.
-* The LogDNA web UI is not currently supported on the CSE network.
+* The logging UI is not currently supported on the CSE network.

 **If you have an additional firewall set up, or you have customized the firewall settings in your {{site.data.keyword.cloud_notm}} infrastructure, you must allow outgoing network traffic to the {{site.data.keyword.la_full_notm}} service on TCP port 443 and TCP port 80 in your firewall.
-The API endpoint is required for LogDNA agent authentication.**
+The API endpoint is required for logging agent authentication.**
 {: tip}

-If you have an additional firewall set up, or you have customized the firewall settings in your {{site.data.keyword.cloud_notm}} infrastructure, and you want to configure the LogDNA agent to connect to the logging instance through the private network, open a support ticket to request the private IP addresses that you must enable in your firewall.
+If you have an additional firewall set up, or you have customized the firewall settings in your {{site.data.keyword.cloud_notm}} infrastructure, and you want to configure the logging agent to connect to the logging instance through the private network, open a support ticket to request the private IP addresses that you must enable in your firewall.
 For information about opening an IBM support ticket, see [Getting support](/docs/get-support).
 {: tip}